 San Diego Humane Society is taking necessary steps to protect the health and well-being of the animals in our care, our staff, volunteers and the community we serve.
-This page is intended to provide helpful information and any emergency updates about our operation.
+This page is intended to provide helpful information and any changes to our operations due to COVID-19.

-- Foster homes are especially critical right now with the COVID-19 outbreak to keep as many animals out of the shelter as possible.
-Thanks to our incredible volunteers and the recent outpouring from the community to help, we do not currently need fosters, but that may change as we go forward.
-If you would like to help us be prepared, you can sign up here.
+Foster homes are especially critical right now with the COVID-19 outbreak to keep as many animals out of the shelter as possible.
+To learn more about fostering please sign up here.

 Pet families who need extra help during the COVID-19 pandemic can turn to us.
 Through our Community Pet Pantry, anyone can visit our El Cajon, Escondido, Oceanside (572 Airport Road) and San Diego campus locations between 9 a.m. and 6 p.m., Tuesday through Sunday, to pick up a bag of dog or cat food as well as other supplies as available.
 No appointment is needed for this service.